A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 What is a cost-sharing reduction?

 A cost-sharing reduction (CSR) is a provision of the Affordable Care Act that reduces out-of-pocket costs for eligible enrollees who select Silver health insurance plans in the marketplace.
-CSRs – often referred to as cost-sharing subsidies – reduce enrollees’ cost-sharing by lowering a health plan’s out-of-pocket maximum, and increasing the actuarial value (AV) of the plan.
+CSRs – sometimes referred to as cost-sharing subsidies – reduce enrollees’ cost-sharing by lowering a health plan’s out-of-pocket maximum, and increasing the actuarial value (AV) of the plan.

 Who's eligible for cost-sharing reductions?